indykoning/PyPi_GrowattServer/README.md

 The function `update_plant_settings` allows you to provide a python dictionary of any/all of the above settings and change their value.

 ## Inverter Settings
-NOTE: The inverter settings function appears to only work with 'mix' systems based on the API call that it makes being specific to 'mix' inverters
+NOTE: The inverter settings function appears to only work with 'mix' and 'tlx' systems based on the API call that it makes being specific to those inverter types

 The inverter settings function(s) allow you to change individual values on your inverter e.g. time, charging period etc.
 From what has been reverse engineered from the api, each setting has a `setting_type` and a set of `parameters` that are relevant to it.